Resources for Faculty and Staff

 And Writing placement?

 Students complete a self-directed online survey to determine their placement for the two required writing classes, WTNG 102 and a 200- or 300-level WTNG course.
 Many students choose to begin their study of college level writing with WTNG 100: Introduction to Academic Writing.
-This course does not meet the Core Curriculum requirement of two writing courses, but does improve students’ performance in their required courses and does count toward graduation as a 3-credit course.
+This course does not meet the Core Curriculum requirement of two writing courses but does improve students’ performance in their required courses and does count toward graduation as a 3-credit course.

-Foreign Language?
+Modern Language?

 Note: visit the Placement web page for more detailed information.